 The brain functions like the command and control center for the entire body.
 The brain transmits electrical signals or messages across nerve pathways to control and direct every movement of the body.
 In people with cerebral palsy, these messages between the brain and the rest of the body become scrambled.
 As a result the brain sends distorted and confusing movement signals to certain muscles causing them to react abnormally and causing impaired walking, speech, balance, and coordination.
 Cerebral palsy is a permanent disorder but it is not progressive or communicable.
-Some children with cerebral palsy are also affected by other medical disorders, but cerebral palsy does not always result in profound handicap.
+Some children with cerebral palsy are also affected by other medical disorders, but cerebral palsy does not always result in a profound handicap.